CoMakery/citizen-scripts/README.md

 Running `citizen help [command name]` will print specific help for that command.

+## Commands

+`citizen doctor` will run a bunch of checks to make sure all the project dependencies are met

+`citizen promote` will promote staging to production and run migrations on production

+`citizen update` will pull from git, bundle if necessary, migrate the DB if necessary, remove old logs, and restart Rails

 ## Extending/adding commands to your project

 Any files in `.citizen/scripts/**/*.rb` will be automatically required